PolymathNetwork/polymath-allocator/README.md

 ## How to update

 Submit a Pull Request with an update.
-Contact sukhveer@polymath.network if you are having trouble with this.

 ## I noticed something wrong with my allocation